transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you can perform the following steps:
 {: tsResolve}

-1. **Update and deploy ALB.** Depending on your cluster settings, you can add a second node to it.
-If it is a multizone cluster, you can add a second node to each zone or edit the replica set and scale it down to 1.
-To scale down the replica set to 1, you can perform the following steps:
+1. **Update and deploy ALB.** For clusters with only one single node, you can add a second node to it.
+For clusters with multizone cluster, you can add a second node to each zone or another option is to edit the replica set and scale it down to 1.
+To scale-down the replica set to 1, you can perform the following steps:

-    1.1.
-To find the replica set.
+    a.
+To find the existing replica set.
         ```
         kubectl get replicasets -n kube-system | grep -i alb
         public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57    2         2         2       24h
         ```
         {: codeblock}

-    1.2.
-To scale down the replica set to 1.
+    b.
+To scale-down the replica set to 1.
         ```
         kubectl scale --replicas=1 rs/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 -n kube-system
         replicaset.apps/public-crbpt86avw0kfob73dpb3g-alb1-875bc4d57 scaled
         ```
         {: codeblock}

-2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you will need to manually add the ingress changes for each peer and orderer by performing the following steps:
+2. **Fix ingress on clusters with version 1.18 or higher.** For clusters with version 1.18 or higher, you will need to add the ingress changes manually for each peer and orderer by performing the following steps:

-    2.1.
+    a.
 Get and edit the ingress name
         ```
         kubectl get ingress --all-namespaces
         kubectl -n <name-space> edit ingress <ingress-name>
         ```
         {: codeblock}

-    2.2.
+    b.
 Edit the ingress definition:

-        2.2.1.
-Change annotations
+        - Change annotations
             ```
             annotations:
             nginx.ingress.kubernetes.io/backend-protocol: HTTPS